Richardinho/react-hero-app-with-routing/README.md

 Since React does not have a dependency injection system, I had to create it myself.
 It isn't possible to use constructor injection in React components because the constructor is called somewhere within React.
-Instead, what I do is use ES7 decorators for annotation dependencies on a component, and then the DI system adds the instantiated dependencies onto the `props` object.
+Instead, what I do is use ES7 decorators for annotating dependencies on a component, and then the DI system adds the instantiated dependencies onto the `props` object.

 ```javascript
   @Inject('crisisService')